osg-htc/docs/docs/data/stashcache/run-stash-origin-container.md

              opensciencegrid/stash-origin:stable
 ```

-It is recommended to use a container orchestration service such as [docker-compose](https://docs.docker.com/compose/) or [kubernetes](https://kubernetes.io/), or start the StashCache container with systemd.
+It is recommended to use a container orchestration service such as [docker-compose](https://docs.docker.com/compose/) or [kubernetes](https://kubernetes.io/), or start the stash origin container with systemd.

 ### Running Stashcache on container with systemd